Lochore Welfare F.C.: History

 Lochore Welfare are a club formed from mergers between various other Junior clubs over the years, firstly with local amateur side, Lochore Miners to become Lochore Miners Welfare.
 Then, in the late 1990s, it merged with Benarty JFC and reverted to its original name of Lochore Welfare.
 Crosshill was once a prosperous mining village but the decline of this industry has had a substantial impact on the community and hence the club, although the community is making strong efforts to fight against this.

 The club can boast of giving some football's talented players their first footing on the ladder to success and stardom.
 Among these are Willie Johnston, who could often be seen playing for Lochore before going on to play for Rangers and Scotland and Ian Porterfield, whose greatest moment of glory was scoring the winning goal for Sunderland in the 1973 FA Cup Final.
 Craig Levein was another Lochore old boy who went on to play for Scotland and Hearts and most recently Colin Cameron.

 Other Lochore players who have stepped up include Tommy Callaghan with Celtic; Cammy Fraser, Willie Gibson, Arthur Mann, Peter Oliver and Willie Benvie at Hearts; Alec Edwards with Dunfermline and Hibernian; Ian Campbell with Cowdenbeath, Dunfermline and Brechin; Jimmy Logie with Arsenal; Chris Anderson at Blackburn Rovers; Garry Patterson with Dundee.

 Former player and captain James Adam took over as manager in October 2018.
 He is assisted by another two former players; Gary Patterson and James Davies, as well as goalkeeper coach Scott Donaldson.

+Lochore moved from the Junior leagues to the East of Scotland League ahead of the 2020–21 season.
+They won their first trophy in 20 years by securing the King Cup in 2022–23.